EddyVerbruggen/nativescript-plugin-firebase/docs/DATABASE.md

         "/companies",
         {
             // set this to true if you want to check if the value exists or just want the event to fire once
-            // default false, so it listens continuously
+            // default false, so it listens continuously.
+            // Only when true this function will return the date in the promise as well!
             singleEvent: true,
             // order by company.country
             orderBy: {